mekwars-legends/mwl-docs/docs/index.rst

 Welcome to MWL Documentation!
 =============================================

-This is an initial scratch in the sand, there's not much here atm.
+.. note:: This is an initial scratch in the sand, there's not much here atm.

 Contents:

 .. toctree::
    :maxdepth: 2

+   introduction
+   introduction/joiningTheCampaign

 Indices and tables
 ==================